Minneapolis Protest Breaks Out in Violence, One Dead

 As far as social distancing went, she said, she was pleased to see that many protesters were wearing masks, but that maintaining social distancing had become more difficult Wednesday.

-“In regards to the coronavirus, this is on the hands of the Minneapolis Police Department,” she said.
+“In regard to the coronavirus, this is on the hands of the Minneapolis Police Department,” she said.
 “We as a community had to go out and show our support and our solidarity with George, who was killed, so this is a necessity.
-This, too, is about the defense and safety of our community.”
+This, too, is about the defense and safety of our community.

 “I think it’s important to emphasize that there’s a connection between the protests and the response of the state to treating this matter seriously,” she added.
-“This is the first time, I believe, that officers have been fired….
-This is the first time in the state that that’s happened.
+“This is the first time, I believe, that officers have been fired. … This is the first time in the state that that’s happened.
 I don’t think we would have seen that if it weren’t for the response we saw yesterday, and that continued today.”

 Another protester, who identified himself as John Rodriguez, said he’d known Floyd loosely from the dead man’s work as a bouncer at Conga Latin Bistro.
 He held a sign early in the evening that bore some of Floyd’s last words: “I can’t breathe.”